pySTEPS/pysteps/README.rst

 ============

 You can get in touch with the pysteps community on our `pysteps slack <https://pysteps.slack.com/>`_.
-To get access to it, you need to ask for an invitation or you can use the automatic invitation page `here <https://pysteps-slackin.herokuapp.com/>`_.
+To get access to it, you need to ask for an invitation or you can use this `automatic invitation page <https://pysteps-slackin.herokuapp.com/>`_.

 Reference publications
 ======================